volodymyrhudyma/blog/content/blog/the-best-momentjs-alternatives.md

 console.log(tomorrow.format());
 ```

-To avoid situations like that, you need to remember to **clone** an object before performing any math on it:
+To avoid such situations, you must remember to **clone** an object before doing anything with it:

 ```javascript
 const now = moment();